Crime statistics in the United Kingdom: Background and counting rules

 Until the late 1990s crime figures for varying crime types were not released to the general public at individual police force level.
 The annual publication 'Crime in England & Wales' produced by the Home Office began to break the figures down to a smaller area in 1996.
-Crime figures in England & Wales during the late 1990s and early 2000s were often misinterpreted in the media and scrutinised because of frequent changes in the way crimes were counted and recorded that lead to rises in the crime category 'Violence Against the Person'.
+Crime figures in England & Wales during the late 1990s and early 2000s were often misinterpreted in the media and scrutinised because of frequent changes in the way crimes were counted and recorded that lead to rises in the crime category Violence Against the Person.

 Commenting on figures from 1 April 1998 onwards, the then-Home Secretary Jack Straw said "changes in the way crime statistics are compiled are in line with recommendations by senior police officers.
 They are intended to give a more accurate picture of the level of offences".
 The largest increases were recorded in the "Violence Against the Person" category owing to the inclusion of common assault figures to accompany other offence types within this category that include assault occasioning actual bodily harm, grievous bodily harm, harassment, murder, possession of offensive weapons and a selection of other low volume violent crimes grouped together by the Metropolitan Police as 'other violence'.

 The change in counting rules, and the significant impact it had on violence against the person figures, was often misconstrued by the media as real increases.
 The rises in violence resulting from this were highly publicised on an annual basis.

-Today crime figures are made available nationally at Local Authority and Ward level.
-The Metropolitan Police have made detailed crime figures, broken down by category at borough and ward level, available on their website since 2000.
-Many websites and applications took advantage of this data to build crime maps of London's neighbourhoods.
-Recorded crime rates in the UK include threats and cases where no physical violence was used so are hard to compare with international statistics, and because even large-scale victim surveys are national rather than local the only available breakdown by borough is from recorded crime, largely calls for service from the police which do not necessarily reflect underlying levels of crime.

 A detailed breakdown of the way crimes are counted are available from the Home Office website.
 Recorded crime increased in England and Wales during most of the 1980s, reaching a peak in 1992, and then fell each year until 1998/99 when the changes in the Counting Rules resulted in an increase in recorded offences.
 This was followed by the introduction of the National Crime Recording Standard (NCRS) in April 2002 which led to a rise in recording in 2002/03 and 2003/04, as the rules bedded-in within forces.
 Crime figures were originally collected to cover a calendar year, however this changed from 1998 when crime statistics began to be collated and grouped by financial year.